Sublime Point Lookout is 415.41 metres above the sea level. GFX50s with 32-64mm Shutter: 1/60Sec, Aperture: F11, ISO:400

-Photo’s taken with the Fujifilm GFX50S with 24mm FD 1.4L shot wide open and show the performance of the lens.
-Renders with a 3D depth as shown.
-Evident that this lens is an excellent performer.
-On medium format vignetting is typical with lenses wider the 28mm.
+Photo’s taken with the Fujifilm GFX50S and Canon FD 24mm FD 1.4L wide open really demonstrates the performance of vintage lenses.
+Renders are beautiful with a 3D depth.
+Evident that this lens is an excellent performer on medium format is enjoyable and satisfying.
+Vignetting is typical with lenses wider the 28mm.
 Easy fix is to crop or process out the vignette with adobe bridge raw.